DR. DEEPAK SETH

 A telephone medical discussion with a physician is a brief, 5-10 minute call where you can discuss your health concerns.
 It's a convenient way to receive medical advice without needing to visit a clinic.
 It's important to prepare questions in advance to make the most of this time.

-Transitional care management services for problem of moderate complexity
+Transitional care management services for problem of at least moderate complexity

 Transitional care management services focus on coordinating and managing your care after you leave the hospital.
 For moderate complexity problems, this involves managing your medications, arranging further treatments, and ensuring you have the necessary follow-ups.